ILIAS-eLearning/ILIAS/src/Refinery/CONTRIBUTING.md

 ## Reporting Bugs

-Bugs must be reported via https://mantis.ilias.de in the `Refinery` category, One of the [coordinators](/src/Refinery/maintenance.json) must be assigned.
+Bugs must be reported via https://mantis.ilias.de in the `Refinery` category.
+One of the [coordinators](/src/Refinery/maintenance.json) must be assigned.

 Bug fixes and improvements can be provided via a Pull Request.